The global moduli theory of symplectic varieties

-\begin{corollary} If $(X,\mu)$ and $(X',\mu')$ are inseparable in moduli with Mumford--Tate general periods, then $(X,\mu)=(X',\mu')$. \end{corollary} \begin{proof}By the theorem, there is a bimeromorphic $\phi:X\ratl X'$.
-Mumford-Tate generality implies that neither $X$ nor $X'$ contain compact curves.
-Indeed, such a curve would define a non-zero Hodge class e.g. in $H_2(X,\Q)$, so by the BBF form we also had a non-zero Hodge class in $H^2(X,\Q)$.
-By a standard argument, bimeromorphic maps between normal varieties without curves are necessarily isomorphisms.\footnote{This can be seen exactly as for projective algebraic varieties of Picard rank one by applying e.g. \cite[Lemma 1.15 (b)]{Deb01} to a resolution of indeterminacies and its inverse.} We therefore obtain an isomorphism of Hodge structures $H^2(X,\Z)_\tf\to H^2(X',\Z)_\tf$ which maps a K\"ahler class to a K\"ahler class.
-The claim follows since the automorphism group of a Mumford--Tate general period $\Aut_{\Hdg}(H^2(X,\Z)_\tf)=\{\pm 1\}$, since \end{proof} We denote by $\Delta=\{z\in \C\mid \abs{z}\leq 1\}$ the complex unit disk and by $\Delta^*:=\Delta\ohnenull$ the complement of the origin.
-Recall that if two not necessarily $\Q$-factorial complex varieties are bimeromorphic, it is not in general true that we can push forward (or pull back) line bundles along the bimeromorphic map. \begin{theorem} Let $X$ and $X'$ be projective primitive symplectic varieties, and let $\phi:X\ratl X'$ be a birational map which is an isomorphism in codimension one such that $\phi_*: \Pic(X)_\Q \to \Pic(X')_\Q$ is well-defined and an isomorphism.
+\end{proof} We denote by $\Delta=\{z\in \C\mid \abs{z}\leq 1\}$ the complex unit disk and by $\Delta^*:=\Delta\ohnenull$ the complement of the origin.
+Recall that if two not necessarily $\Q$-factorial complex varieties are bimeromorphic, it is not in general true that we can push forward (or pull back) line bundles along the bimeromorphic map. \begin{theorem} Let $X$ and $X'$ be projective primitive symplectic varieties, and let $\phi:X\ratl X'$ be a birational map which is an isomorphism in codimension $1$ such that $\phi_*: \Pic(X)_\Q \to \Pic(X')_\Q$ is well-defined and an isomorphism.
 Then there are one parameter locally trivial deformations $f:\scrX \to \Delta$, $f':\scrX' \to \Delta$ such that $\scrX$ and $\scrX'$ are birational over $\Delta$ and such that $\scrX^* = f^{-1}(\Delta^*) \isom (f')^{-1}(\Delta^*) = (\scrX')^* $. \end{theorem} \begin{proof} The basic strategy of \cite[Theorem 4.6]{Huy99} remains unchanged, we will therefore only explain where we need to deviate from it.